 Math Resource Center

 We speak math here.
 Welcome to the Math Resource Center, where you can get help with homework or just talk about cool mathematical concepts with math-maven faculty and students.
 The center has regularly scheduled hours each school day, so you can book an appointment or drop in with questions.
 The center supports math at all levels, ranging from Algebra 1 to BC Multivariable Calculus.

 Students can schedule individual or small-group meetings with teachers outside of class.
 Teachers are often available to meet during their free periods, before or after school, and/or during the evenings.

 All students (with or without testing) can schedule an occasional 15-minute meeting with a member of the Academic Support staff to get extra help on study skills, test preparation, note taking, organization, or planning.

 Any student (with or without testing) who requires subject-area academic support may request a tutor.
 These tutors are paid for by the family, but are vetted by Williston and can work with students on campus before or after school or during students’ free periods.
 Parents may request a tutor by contacting the Director of Academic Support.

 Academic Strategy Documentation

-For students with neuropsychological or psychoeducational testing, the Academic Support Coordinator reviews and discusses the documentation with families, and drafts a strategy documents in collaboration with each student’s family.
+For students with neuropsychological or psychoeducational testing, the Director of Academic Support reviews and discusses the documentation with families, and drafts a strategy documents in collaboration with each student’s family.
 This document is shared with teachers to help with the provision of appropriate educational strategies, including extended time.
 Typical accommodations include:

 • Provision of class notes